pysal/momepy/docs/index.rst

-.. momepy documentation master file, created by sphinx-quickstart on Tue Nov 27 11:31:59 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 momepy documentation
 ==================================

-Urban Morphology Measuring Toolkit
+Urban Morphology Measuring Toolkit for Python

 *momepy* stands for Morphological Measuring in Python